 This is the fourth book that I read on environment and ecology in quick succession, is this some kind of sign?

-Sanjay Yadav writes with extreme passion, a passion that he has for Delhi or to use his tern Mid-Yamuna region that includes the erstwhile Braj region and would include parts of present day Haryana, Rajasthan and Western UP.
-As the title suggests, the issue that the author talks about is of environmental crisis that the capital city of India faces.
+Sanjay Yadav writes with extreme passion, a passion that he has for Delhi or to use his term Mid-Yamuna region that includes the erstwhile Braj region and would include parts of present-day Haryana, Rajasthan, and Western UP.
+As the title suggests, the issue that the author talks about is of the environmental crisis that the capital city of India faces.
 Based on his study and analysis, he has come out with his own reasoning for the current environmental state of Delhi, especially that of Yamuna.
-In his introductory chapter he gives some facts and figures to emphasize the magnitude of the crisis and sets the context for the rest of the book, though he never touches these facts and figures again in the book.
-Though the author warns in the beginning, still the repitions in the book are irritating and take away the joy of reading.
+In his introductory chapter, he gives some facts and figures to emphasize the magnitude of the crisis.
+And sets the context for the rest of the Environmental Crisis of Delhi book.
+Though he never touches these facts and figures again in the book.
+Though the author warns in the beginning, still the repetitions in the book are irritating and take away the joy of reading.

-Throughout the book, author has a single grouse and that is the number of migrants in the city.
+Throughout the book Environmental Crisis of Delhi, the author has a single grouse.
+And that is the number of migrants in the city.
 He thinks that all possible problems that Delhi faces today are because of its migrant population.
-Amongst the migrants also he has his chosen targets that he wants out of Delhi: Top of the list are Punjabis, followed closely by Biharis and Bengalis and then by Oriyas and Malyalis.
-In fact the whole book revolves around the premise that these communities need to be thrown out of Delhi and they are the primarily responsible for the environmental degradation of the Delhi region.
-He wants Delhi to be restored to its native residents, by way of keeping land only for them and by giving them all possible jobs in the region.
-He is also angry at the institutions that are spread across Delhi and occupy prime land.
+Amongst the migrants also he has his chosen targets that he wants out of Delhi.
+Top of the list are Punjabis, followed closely by Biharis and Bengalis.
+And then by Oriyas and Malayalis.
+In fact, the whole book revolves around the premise that these communities need to be thrown out of Delhi.
+And they are the primarily responsible for the environmental degradation of the Delhi region.
+He wants Delhi to be restored to its native residents.
+By way of keeping land only for them and by giving them all possible jobs in the region.
+He is also angry at the institutions that are spread across Delhi and occupy the prime land.

-At one level the arguments put forth by the author look cynical, specially when he keeps thrashing some communities and their ouster seems to be his only solution for all the problems of Delhi.
-But at another level it is a very emotional approach to the problem that we cannot deny acknowledging.
+At one level the arguments put forth by the author look cynical.
+Especially when he keeps thrashing some communities and their ouster seems to be his only solution for all the problems of Delhi.
+But at another level, it is a very emotional approach to the problem that we cannot deny acknowledging.
 There are so many factors besides the ever-growing population.
-Sure there is a need for policy based solutions, there is a need to develop other cities so that there is not just one locus point in whole of North India.
+Sure there is a need for policy-based solutions.
+There is a need to develop other cities so that there is not just one locus point in the whole of North India.

-We cannot have a single point solution to such a deep and wide problem and author needs to understand that.
+We cannot have a single point solution to such a deep and wide problem.
+The author needs to understand that.
 He needs to understand the global dynamics of the day where communities are moving constantly across the world.
-Some parts are more densly populated than others and it is as true for all mega cities of the world and to some extent the world as the population overall is increasing.
+Some parts are more densely populated than others.
+And it is as true for all megacities of the world.
+And to some extent, the world as the population overall is increasing.
 With his kind of passion, I would urge him to explore other facets and come out with well-rounded solutions that take care of the given conditions.
-At least come out with the clear research on who are the natives, where are they distributed, what are they engaged in, how are they being educated, why are they out of opportunities if they are, what is their language and what they want.
+At least come out with the clear research on who are the natives, where are they distributed, what are they engaged in.
+How are they being educated, why are they out of opportunities if they are?
+What is their language and what they want?